hazae41/asn1/README.md

 ### Current features
 - 100% TypeScript and ESM
 - No external dependency
-- Zero-copy DER encoding and decoding
+- Zero-copy reading and writing
+- Encoding agnostic (only DER is currently supported)
 - Almost all universal triplets
 - Implicit and explicit tagged types

 ### [Upcoming features](https://github.com/sponsors/hazae41)
 - More time types
 - More string types
+- More encodings

 ## Usage